 In the “Sea Island Series,” 1991-1992, Weems incorporates folkloric language, arranged in an installation which includes plates with printed text.
 Her “Africa Series,” 1993-1994, investigates the ancient mud-walled architecture of Ojenne in Mali in her quest for an understanding of a proslavery state of grace.

 Her austere photograph “String Theory” 2016 poses a Mies van der Rohe leather daybed against a wall of empty rectangles of missing pictures or paintings, delineated by thin black cords.
 Her work invites reflection on the power of institutions to affirm or reject certain histories and the repercussions of those choices.

 In her ‘The Museum Series,” 2005-present, Weems, dressed in black with her back facing the camera, stands outside world famous museums.
 She wants viewers to think about the people, who have aways been welcomed into these spaces, and to recognize that the works of Black artists were almost never shown in major museums until recently.

 Weems lives in Brooklyn, New York and continues to make art which provides social commentary, especially concerning the lives of black women in America.
 She has received many awards and honors including the MacArthur Fellow Genius Award in 2013; a 2015 W.E.B.
 DuBois Medal from Harvard University; and an Honorary Doctorate of Fine Arts from Syracuse University in 2017.

-She has had solo exhibitions at the Cleveland Museum of Art, Portland Art Museum in 2013, and the Guggenheim Museum in 2014.
-Her work is included in the permanent collections of the Metropolitan Museum of Art, Tate London, and MOCA Los Angeles among others.
+She has had solo exhibitions at the Cleveland Museum of Art, Portland Art Museum in 2013, and the Guggenheim Museum in 2014, where she was the first African American woman to have a retrospective.
+Her work is included in the permanent collections of the Metropolitan Museum of Art, Tate London, and Museum of Contemporary Art Los Angeles among others.